swiftlang/swift/docs/DifferentiableProgramming.md

 The `@transpose` attribute accepts a `wrt:` argument which specifies a set of linearity parameters of the original function.
 If `wrt:` is not specified, linearity parameters default to all parameters.
-A `wrt:` argument in `@derivative` attributes can be a parameter index or a tuple of multiple parameter indices.
+A `wrt:` argument in `@derivative` attributes can be a parameter index, a `self`, or a tuple of parameter indices and `self`.
+When there are more than one linearity parameters specified, parameter indices must be ascending, and `self` must be the first parameter when exists.
 All linearity parameters must have a type that conforms to both `Differentiable` and `AdditiveArithmetic` and satisfies `Self == Self.TangentVector`.

 When linearity parameters do not include all of the original function's parameters, those parameters must be taken in the front of the parameter list of